 Are big technology firms really “too big”?
 Do they still deliver more benefits than costs?
 Should antitrust regulators be concerned?
 Or are competition and market forces sufficient to discipline these industries?

-Join us as our panel of experts examines these recent calls for antitrust investigations of America’s technology firms.
+Our panel of experts examined these recent calls for antitrust investigations of America’s technology firms.